We are comfortable and safe around people we love.

 As human beings, we constantly require reassurances of someone’s love for us.

 When you get that reassurance from someone you love by receiving their support, you not only feel better about the situation but you feel better about yourself.

-What you may have wanted all along was simply to be acknowledged and shown that you are loved.
+What you deeply wanted was to be acknowledged and shown that you are loved.

-By being acknowledged, you would feel better about your situation with this person.
+By being acknowledged, you feel better about the depth of your relationship with this person.

 Get the very best of DatingLogic straight to your inbox!